Who We Are

 Research and Education:

 Lawson Health Research Institute is the research arm of St. Joseph’s Health Care, London and London Health Sciences Centre.
-Lawson is one of the largest hospital-based research institutes in Canada attracting over $65 million in research funding each year.
+Lawson is one of the largest hospital-based research institutes in Canada attracting more than $125 million in research funding each year.
 Lawson is recognized internationally for its research and clinical work, spanning the full continuum of human life.
 At St. Joseph’s Health Care, London, Lawson investigators focus their research on such areas as diabetes, geriatric care, rehabilitation, probiotics and imaging.
 Advances derived from research are applied directly to patient care and are shared through its regional outreach programs (learn more about research and education).

 The St. Joseph’s Health Care Foundation: